magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 title: Adobe Commerce 2.4.4 Release Notes
 ---

 {{ site.data.var.ee }} 2.4.4 introduces support for PHP 8.1.
-All Magento project libraries and dependencies have been updated for compatibility with PHP 8.1.
+All project libraries and dependencies have been updated for compatibility with PHP 8.1.
 Core Composer dependencies and third-party libraries have also been upgraded to the latest versions that are compatible with PHP 8.1.
-This release also provides support for OpenSearch 1.2.1.
+This release also provides support for OpenSearch 1.2.

 This release includes 241 quality fixes and enhancements.